-Any day spent in and around Ogden is a day well spent, offering plenty of things to see and do.
+Any day in the summer spent in and around Ogden is a day well spent, offering plenty of things to see and do.

-The Ogden Farmers Market extends the length of Historic 25th Street from Wall Ave. to Washington Blvd. every Saturday morning from late June through late September.
+The Ogden Farmers Market extends the length of Historic 25th Street from Wall Ave. to Washington Blvd. every Saturday morning from late May through late September.
 In addition to farm-fresh produce, locally roasted coffee and baked goods, the market offers a myriad of locally produced arts and crafts, live local musicians and activities for kids.
-More details are available at farmersmarketogden.com
+More details are available here.

 If you’re familiar with the “Nashville Sound,” the “Austin Sound,” the “Muscle Shoals Sound,” or the “Bakersfield Sound,” you’re a discerning music fan.
 But did you know there is an “Ogden Sound?”
 It has grown from the blending of musical styles that have crossed paths here as far back as the early railroad days.
 From the legendary 97-year-old Joe McQueen who used to sit in with Count Basie and Duke Ellington during their stopovers to 14-year-old songwriting prodigy, Sammy Brue, who is currently touring the country when he’s not in the studios of Nashville and Muscle Shoals, Ogden knows a thing or two about music.